-• Education / Training: In the Sudbury North Area, we are partnered with College Boreal, Formation Plus, Contact North and the Chapleau Learning Centre.
+- Education / Training: In the Sudbury North Area, we have partnered with, Formation Plus, Contact North and the Chapleau Learning Centre.
 We have also partnered with these agencies to ensure all participants who were unsuccessful in completing the Literacy test, are referred for an assessment.
-These assessments are used as part of the planning process for developing individual participation agreements.
-It is noted that the Manitoulin-Sudbury DSB has provided the Chapleau Learning Centre with additional funds to replace the loss in funding to support ACE courses.
-While this will keep the services for the residents in the Sudbury East Region for the next year, a long term permanent solution is required.

-- Employment: The Manitoulin-Sudbury DSB ensures that appropriate referrals are made to community agencies.
-As of August 1, 2010 the Manitoulin-Sudbury DSB has been offering all services offered by Employment Ontario.
-The Chapleau office, through an integrated approach, ensures that all Employment Ontario services are offered to this specific area.
-We ensure that Ontario Works participants take advantage of the EO services.
+These assessments are used as part of the planning process for developing individual participation agreements. - Employment: The Manitoulin-Sudbury DSB ensures that appropriate referrals are made to community agencies.
+Since 2010 the Manitoulin-Sudbury DSB has been the Service Provider for Employment Ontario -Employment Service.
+The Chapleau office, through an integrated approach, ensures that the full suite of Employment Services (Employment Ontario) is offered to this specific area.
+We ensure that Ontario Works participants take advantage of the EO-ES.
 This employment service offers a variety of services that includes resume writing, job search skills, interview skills, life skills and job specific training, self-employment, job matching and job retention skills.
+This suite of services include the new Canada-Ontario Job Grant program.
 This relationship is very unique.
-We are 1 of only 6 DSSAB / Municipalities that have contracts with MTCU to offer Employment Ontario. - Other services: Many of our clients have multiple barriers that are personal in nature.
+We are one (1) of only six (6) DSSAB / MCSMs that have contracts with MTCU to offer the full suite of employment services. - Other services: Many of our clients have multiple barriers that are personal in nature.
 The Manitoulin-Sudbury DSB relies heavily on referrals to local community partners for services such as Turning Point, PARO Centre for Women's Enterprise family & local School Boards and Chapleau Children Services.

-Section 3: Program Management Service Delivery Rationale
+Section 3: Program Management

+Service Delivery Rationale

-Intake and Emergency Assistance
+Ontario Works -Intake and Emergency Assistance